Wolfyxon/godot-BetterEditorPlugin/README.md

 # BetterEditorPlugin
 A upgraded API for Godot editor plugins made in pure GDScript.
 Supports Godot version 4.0 and above.
-### Disclaimer
-This class might stop working properly in a Godot update changes the node structure of the editor since it uses methods that are not in the official API by manually finding and modifying nodes.
-This class is also currently work-in-progress.

 ## Installation
 Clone this repository or download `BetterEditorPlugin.gd` anywhere in your project, you may need to restart Godot but it's rarely required.